avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. image:: Activity.png
   :width: 1050

-* Watch a `video giving an overview of cholera, its spread and history by Médecins Sans Frontières (MSF)`_ (15 minutes), and answer the questions below in the video.
+* Watch a `video giving an overview of cholera, its spread and history by Médecins Sans Frontières (MSF)`_ (15 minutes), and answer the questions below on the video.

 .. _video giving an overview of cholera, its spread and history by Médecins Sans Frontières (MSF): https://www.youtube.com/watch?v=TzPXP1_eUzw